Set up licensing for Cloud Backup

 Use a Cloud Backup BYOL license

-The BYOL Cloud Backup license is a floating license where the total capacity is shared across all Cloud Volumes ONTAP and on-premises ONTAP systems associated with your Cloud Manager account.
-You can get a rough estimate of the capacity you’ll need by running the ONTAP command
+The BYOL Cloud Backup license is a floating license where the total capacity is shared across all systems associated with your Cloud Manager account.
+For ONTAP systems, you can get a rough estimate of the capacity you’ll need by running the CLI command

 volume show-space -logical-used for the volumes you plan to back up.